zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.rst

 Image tool
 ^^^^^^^^^^^^^
 The ``imgtool.py`` tool is used to handle the tasks related to signing the binary.
-It requires the following definitions:
+It requires the following definition:

-- ``SIGN_BIN_SIZE`` - Defines the size of the concatenated binary that is to be signed.
 - ``IMAGE_LOAD_ADDRESS`` - Defines the address to where the image is loaded and is executed from.
 Only used in case the ``MCUBOOT_UPGRADE_STRATEGY`` is configured to be ``RAM_LOADING``.